-A survey of the bacteria and other micro-organisms in their relation to mankond.
-The distance and one 2-hear to that part or gried a week.
+A survey of the bacteria and other micro-organisms in their relation to mankind.
+Two lectures and one 2-hour laboratory period a week.
 Required in the nurses' training curriculum.

 35. NATURE STUDY.
 3 credits.

 Common plants and animals of this region, their life, habits and interrelations.
 Adapted to use of teachers of nature study.
 Some field trips will be made.